reinauer/identify/docs/faq.md

 > **Why is there no CPU/FPU clock shown?**

 On emulated Amigas, Emu68 systems, and systems with an FPGA processor, Identify won't give a CPU or FPU clock.
-This is because these systems work very differently than traditional processors, so the clock measurement would give a useless random number that does not truely correspond to the computing power.
+This is because these systems work very differently than traditional processors, so the clock measurement would give a useless random number that does not truly correspond to the computing power.

 The intention of Identify is to show your true CPU clock.
 If you need a benchmark test, you can use tools like [SysInfo](https://aminet.net/package/util/moni/SysInfo), which give a more realistic result.